alanfabiano/util-validation/README.md

     |--------------------------------------------------------------------------
     */

-	'phone' => 'The field :attribute does not contain a valid phone number', 'cpf'   => 'The field :attribute does not contain a valid number', 'cep'   => 'The field :attribute does not contain a valid zip code',
+	'phone'       => 'The field :attribute does not contain a valid phone number', 'cpf'         => 'The field :attribute does not contain a valid number', 'cep'         => 'The field :attribute does not contain a valid zip code', 'credit_card' => 'The field :attribute does not contain a valid credit card',

 ];
 ```